burger

 Personalized emails produced more of one specific reply type, which we think of internally as “no to the demo, yes to the reply.”
 The lead didn’t want a call, but they answered anyway, usually because the message referenced something real about their work.

-That outcome isn’t a loss at all.
 The conversation stays open, and your team ends up with a real person to follow up with later on.
 The email earned a human response instead of getting deleted, which may also help your sender reputation over time.
 We now track these replies separately rather than folding them into the negative bucket.

 Key takeaways